sonugiri1043/DDIS-Designing-Data-Intensive-App-Notes/README.md

   * Approach 2 does not work for users with many followers, since the approach would need to update too many home timeline caches.
   * Distribution of followers in this case is a load parameter.
   * We can use approach 1 for users with many followers and approach 2 for the others.
+  * Twitter is now implementing a hybrid of both approaches.
+For most users, tweets continue to be fanned out to home timelines at the time when they are posted.
+However, for a small number of users with millions of followers (celebrities), they are exempted from the fan out.

 ![Figure 1-1](images/fig-1-2.png)